wasabipesto/beehive/src/nice/index.md

 You can build a pretty sweet gaming PC for a few thousand bucks.
 My desktop computer can chew through these numbers pretty fast, calculating bases and squbes and unique numbers faster than it can print them out on the screen.
 But we're talking about searching trillions of numbers here, so we'll need more than my desktop.

 There's a reason that "supercomputers" aren't just built like one huge gaming PC: they're designed to break up big tasks into hundreds of smaller ones and run them across dozens of machines.
 If you're a researcher, you can queue up jobs on your friendly local cluster that will eventually run on a random node and get your results back within 3-5 business days.
-If you're a rnadom guy looking for nice numbers, you can hack together an API server to break up the infinite search field into chunks and connect all of the spare computers you have around the house to it and get results immediately.
+If you're a random guy looking for nice numbers, you can hack together an API server to break up the infinite search field into chunks and connect all of the spare computers you have around the house to it and get results immediately.

 The plan is: